noctuid/dotfiles/README.md

 See
 `scripts/bin/mpv/`
 `media/.mpv/input.conf`

-## Tabs Outliner Replacement
-One reason I stuck with Chromium for so long is because of this extension.
-I used to use things like pocket, evernote webclipper, other read later extensions, and even bookmarks for anything I wanted to look at later.
-I found it better to just save links in an organized structure with TO (if I didn't plan on looking at them for a while) and save anything I wanted to keep as html and incorporate it into my folder structure.
-I thought of several possibilities for replacing this functionality with pentadactyl (tab groups and session saving; stuff with bookmarks) and decided to use vimwiki as in interface for saved links.
-Basically, I created a script that saves the current link to a .wiki file by the title of the argument you give it.
-Saving all tabs can be done with pentadactyl's :tabdo command.
-Another binding opens an instance of vim for the index.wiki file which I automatically populate with the created wikis.
-Enter opens links.
-I may add a more "tree style" like structure in the future or do something with org mode instead.

-Like TO, when the window is closed (with a custom D binding), the link will be deleted from any of the .wiki files it is in.

-See
-`scripts/bin/pentadactyl/to.sh`
-`browsing/.pentadactylrc`

-## Vim/Emacs and the Clipboard
-I've tried quite a few clipboard managers without liking any of them.
-What I really wanted was one with vim bindings, so I ended up deciding just to use vim with Unite's history/yank source.
-This doesn't actually work if vim doesn't become focused before changing the clipboard contents.
-I don't usually need more than this, but I guess you could use something like CaptureClipboard in it's own vim instance if needed.
-There's also [clipmon](https://github.com/bburns/clipmon) for emacs which I'll probably start using instead.
-There's also easyclip, which I find nicer than yank stack or yank ring even though I don't use it.

-'y' and 'p' are my "universal" copy paste bindings.
-I don't use `<c-v>` or  `<c-c>`, and I have everything go to the system clipboard (+ register).
-I have these bindings set up for pentadactyl, zsh, weechat, vim, tmux, etc. I have also set up bindings for pasting into command mode and insert mode in pentadactyl and vim ('.yp' expands to clipboard contents) and am messing with letter chording.

-Search underscore clipboard in my `.vimrc`.

-## Termite Link Hinting and Remapping:
-Currently, termite does not support rebindings from the config file.
-I use colemak and prefer tmux copy mode, so this isn't that much of a problem for me.
-However, I really prefer termite's link hinting to things like urlview and urlscan.
-I usually only use link hinting in weechat, so I've bound f in normal mode (see my vimode.py fork) to `scripts/bin/link_hint.sh` to fake the key combo necessary to open the url hint window.
-I have a zsh binding, and for everything else I've bound it to tmux prefix-f (which I'll probably never use).

-This still isn't really optimal.
-Having to use numbers to select urls is annoying, and having to deal with multi-line urls in mutt and weechat is even more of a pain.
-By comparison, text selection and url opening is far better in a mail or irc client for emacs.

 ## Home Row Window Mangement (Eliminate the Window Management Binding Layer)
 This started as something I did for fun, but I've actually found it pretty useful.
 See `.vimrc` and `.lesskey` for examples.
 I might abandon this in favour of thumbkey modifiers if I get a better keyboard.